RavenPayAfrica/atlas-webpay-node-sdk/README.md

        /**
      * handle close event, this happens when user closes the payment modal
      * (optional) : you can decide to retrieve the onClose message we send via data
-     * (optional) : if you want to force close the payment window on onClose you can call the shutdown API within the onClose API
+     * (optional) : if you want to force close the payment window on onClose you can call the shutdown API within the onClose
+     * (note) : this also triggers when the close modal button is clicked after successful paymen, but the message returned is 'payment_successful' , you can hook into this and do your magic.
     **/

     console.log('Payment modal Closed:', data);